lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

-**Hypergeometric Language-Code Model** - A natural language to code system using φ-MAX geometric encoding in 12D truth space.
+**Geometric Language-Code Model** - A natural language to code system using hierarchical geometric embeddings.
+No training required.

 ## Philosophy